DLR-SC/tigl/doc/parameters_definition.md

 High level parameters {#parameters_def}
 ==================================

-The Tigl framework uses multiple high-level parameters beyond the CPACS definition to simplify the editing of CPACS files.
+The TiGL framework uses multiple high-level parameters beyond the CPACS definition to simplify the editing of CPACS files.
 In this section, we will present the definition used by our functions in detail.

 @section sec_wing_param Wing Parameters Definition